strika/catfish-pine/README.md

 # catfish-pine

-A simple, Git aware prompt.
+A simple, Git aware prompt for Fish shell.

 ## Install